gerassimos/kgs/docs/K_S4_Core_concepts.md

-# 1 - Core concepts
+# Section 4 - How to create a kubernetes object using YAML
+# Section 4 - yaml file of Kubernetes objects
+# Section 4 - Kubernetes objects and yaml files
 ---

 ## yaml file of a Kubernetes object
- - The yaml file of a Kubernetes object always contains the following fields
+ - The yaml file of a Kubernetes object always contains the following fields (sections)

 ```yaml
 apiVersion: